-This course presents the theory and practical application of the operation, problem diagnosis, maintenance and repair of the modern suspension and steering systems to include: front wheel drive steering and suspension systems; rear wheel drive steering and suspension systems; four wheel drive steering and suspension systems; and all-wheel drive steering and suspension systems.
+This course presents the theory and practical application of the operation, problem diagnosis, maintenance and repair of the modern suspension and steering systems to include: front wheel drive steering and suspension systems; rear wheel drive steering and suspension systems; and all-wheel drive steering and suspension systems.
 Wheel alignment and tire servicing for all systems are also covered.
-(Formerly AMT 55)
+(Formerly AMT 55) Credits: 4

-Prerequisites: AMT 100, AMT 141 and AMT 152 with a grade of C or better and AMT 129 with a grade of C or better or concurrent enrollment and ENG 100 or higher or equivalent with a grade of C or better or concurrent enrollment
+AMT 100, AMT 141 and AMT 152 with a grade of C or better and AMT 129 with a grade of C or better or concurrent enrollment and Completed or concurrently enrolled in ENG 100 or equivalent or higher Co-Requisites: